PadTo/Rent-Prices-Predictor-Model-ML/README.md

 # Vilnius Flats Rental Price Prediction

 ## Overview
 This project aims to predict rental prices for flats in Vilnius, Lithuania.
-Utilizing a dataset from Kaggle, we conducted extensive data cleaning, feature engineering, and machine learning modeling to estimate rental prices accurately.
+Utilizing a dataset from Kaggle, I conducted extensive data cleaning, feature engineering, and machine learning modeling to estimate rental prices accurately.

 ## Data Source
 The initial dataset was obtained from [Kaggle](https://www.kaggle.com/datasets/martynasvarnas/vilnius-flats-for-rent).
 It consists of 1810 samples, which, after cleaning and filtering, were reduced to 1378 samples.